Skip to main content

 A summary of the overall health of all managed devices, calculated based on based on the highest severity of all events that are associated with each device, is displayed graphically in the Managed devices panel by default.

 • Warning.
-Devices have one or more warning events.
+Some devices have one or more warning events.

 • Critical.
-Devices have one or more critical events, and possibly warning events.
+Some devices have one or more critical events, and possibly warning events.

 Vulnerabilities